tsmkuvdi/hikitsugi/README.md

  - PHP7

 ## Installation

+ If necessary, rewrite the "db_config.php" file under the "config" directory and php filesunder the "function_gather" directory.

  install the files under the sourcecode directory in any folder.

 ## Modification History
 2018 july version1 released
 2019 april version2 released